My professional web industry work experience and cyber journey began in 1997. The roaring 90s!

 Technical Background and Education

-My actual first Internet experience was when I became a Sysop for CompuServe in
+My actual first Internet work experience was when I was asked to be a channel moderator for CompuServe in

 1994, helping moderate a couple chat forums on there.
 This experience intrigued

-the only computer tech school at the time with specialized combined training in
+the only tech school at the time with specialized combined training in

-computer graphics, multimedia and HTML.
+computer graphic design, video editing, multimedia and HTML classes.
 The web job market was starting to take

 off, employers were scouting the school because there were not many people with